P.S. Your Cat is Dead!

 Posters by Tom Joyes and Fran Ortega

-Jimmy Zoole is having a bad New Year's Eve.
-If losing the only manuscript of his first novel wasn’t bad enough, he’s also been fired from his job, dumped by his girlfriend, and his beloved cat is dead.
-And now he has returned home to find a man has broken into his apartment and is trying to make off with his TV.
+Jimmy Zoole is having a terrible New Year’s Eve.
+Losing the only manuscript of his first novel was bad enough, but he’s also been fired from his job, dumped by his girlfriend, and his beloved cat has died.
+Now, he has returned home to find a man breaking into his apartment.

 Vito Antonucci, his would-be thief, is a charismatic bisexual with bad-boy charm.
 In a fit of rage, Jimmy captures him and chains him to the kitchen sink.
 But as fireworks light up the sky over New York, Jimmy discovers an unexpected attraction to his prisoner.